jonkarna/.dotfiles/README.md

 ## Extra

-If there are system specific vim settings, place it into a ~/.gvimrc.local or ~/.vimrc.local file.
-This will be loaded automatically if it exists.
+If there are system specific settings, place them into

+* ~/.zshrc.local
+* ~/.gvimrc.local
+* ~/.vimrc.local

+These will be loaded automatically if it exists.